 Campaign Monitor further reports that segmenting email contacts into various groups according to age, gender and location, can lead to a 760% increase in revenue from segmented campaigns.

-You can also take advantage of our brand new email template builder to build beautiful, responsive HTML emails or choose from our library of free templates!
+You can also take advantage of our email template builder to build beautiful, responsive HTML emails or choose from our library of free templates!

 So, there you have it.